Could You Save Money On Your Energy Bills?

 - Reduce, reuse, recycle.
 Or as my father’s generation would have said, “Use it up, wear it out, make it do, or do without.”
 Instead of buying new, see if you can buy gently-used or secondhand.
 For larger items like power tools, see if you can borrow from a neighbor, or share.

-- When you do buy new clothing, opt for natural fibers instead of synthetics, to cut back on the microplastic fragments entering our environment each day.
+- When you do buy new clothing, choose natural fibers instead of synthetics, to cut back on the microplastic fragments entering our environment each day.
 A fellow blogger whose work I love, Sunshine Guerrilla, has a lot of great tips about this.

 - Ask if your electric company performs energy audits.
 Some do for free; others charge a small fee but often leave you with freebies like LED bulbs.
 Follow their recommendations, whether it’s sealing window cracks or adding more attic insulation.
-We were surprised to find that our attic’s minimum-recommended-insulation for the 1980s (when our home was built) was a fraction of today’s recommended minimum.
+We were shocked to learn that our attic’s standard 1980s insulation (when our home was built) was a fraction of today’s recommended minimum.
+Last summer we upgraded to today’s standards, and it kept our home much warmer this past winter.

 - Replace appliances if they’re more than 10 years old.
 Even if you don’t opt for the most energy-efficient replacements (which you should), technological advances all but guarantee your new appliances will cost less to run.
 Also replace older toilets with ✅water-efficient dual-flush models.